 As I have mentioned, now many times, the vast majority of my writing starts on paper.
-When I talk about archiving, I am speaking of a secure place in which to store ones writing, photography, art, etc. In the case of a blog, your archive will probably be some sort of database, similar to this; if you are using a typewriter or pen and paper, your archive might be a notebook or binder that sits on a shelf.
+When I talk about archiving, I am speaking of a secure place in which to store ones writing, photography, art, etc. In the case of a blog, your archive will probably be some sort of database, similar to that which comes with WordPress; if you are using a typewriter or pen and paper, your archive might be a notebook or binder that sits on a shelf.
 For the purposes of this article, I will assume that your archive is a concept along the lines of a specific place, either in a database, on a website, on a computer hard drive, in a notebook, etc.

 We will start with the traditional writing archive: a paper-based writing archive.
 I have a friend who is an English professor who absolutely hates using a computer for his writing.
 He does all of his writing solely using an antique manual typewriter, and edits the typed text using a pencil.
 As far as he sees it, nothing can ever happen to his writing as far as he protects it physically.
 Whenever he sends a copy of his work for publication, he simply uses a photocopier to make a duplicate of his writing.
 If the publisher only accepts digital (a.k.a. online) submissions, he simply pays a friend or a college student to type his work into a computer.
 Such a method, although being the safest and most reliable archival method, is also the most outdated and difficult archive to maintain and use.
 Imagine having to scan through thousands of pages of text just to find something you were looking for.
 Unless you had the foresight to create an index volume (many early encyclopedia companies did this), you could theoretically spend a very long time searching for the text you were looking for.